“Rejoice! Your kindness should be known to all. The Lord is near!” Phil:4:4-7.

 Pope Francis in his “Joy of the Gospel” reminds us,

 “Whenever we encounter another person in love, we learn something new about God.”

 On Tuesday, the feast of the Immaculate Conception, Pope Francis opened the Holy Door of Saint Peter’s Basilica to begin the Holy Year of Mercy.
 He told those present,

-“Put mercy before judgement… to enter through the Holy Door means to rediscover the mercy of the Father, who welcomes all and goes out to meet everyone personally.”
+“Put mercy before judgment… to enter through the Holy Door means to rediscover the mercy of the Father, who welcomes all and goes out to meet everyone personally.”

-Like John the Baptist, Pope Francis had very practical recommendations,
+Like John the Baptist, Pope Francis had practical recommendations,

 “The celebration of this feast involves two things: Freely accepting God and his merciful grace in our lives, (and) becoming artisans of mercy through an authentic evangelic path.”